An Icelandic Adventure: Part Two…The Beauty of Iceland

 OK, dust or no, I’d concentrate on the snacks.
 The days of popcorn and soda or pizza and beer appear to be over.
 I’d have to put some thought into this.
 I settled on wine…red and white, lemon-ginger ice tea and I had the handy Keurig as backup if someone wanted coffee, but we’d need finger food too.
 Something easy to hold along with a handful of cards.
 Between us we had…vegetarian, no dairy, no gluten, no eggs, no soy, and one who was game for anything.
 Bless her heart.
 The spread was an interesting combination to be sure including olives, peanuts, carrots, cookies, chocolate of course, hummus, and corn chips.
 Seemed about right…and besides there was wine.

-MFinally, we were ready to bring on the cards and get the game underway.
+Finally, we were ready to bring on the cards and get the game underway.
 Euchre has many variations, so our first order of business was clarifying which rules we would follow and how we’d keep score.
 The game is played using only the cards from nine and above.
-That leaves the fives as the perfect counters for score keeping…a talent in itself.
+That leaves the fives as the perfect counters for scorekeeping…a talent in itself.
 The bottom five pips…suit symbols…would count for the first five points.
-Then the top card would be turned over exposing the final five.
+Then, the top card would be turned over, exposing the final five.
 We’d just need to remember to actually take our points.

 “We use the twos to keep track of trump.”
 I’d never heard of that, but it sounded like a good idea.
 When trump was called the two from that suit would be on top of a stack of four.
 What a clever idea.